Robin--/MonoReports/doc/units.md

 	textBlock.Width = 15.mm();
 	textBlock.Height = 2.in();

+If you want to know what's measure of something in more human readable form you can use:

+	textBlock.Width.Tomm(); // width in milimeters
+	textBlock.Width.Toin(); // ---//--- inches
+	textBlock.Width.Tocm(); // ---//--- centimeters

 Units in designer
 ----------------
 As of today (pre 0.1) designer supports only default units for input.
 It is however possible to display mouse distance (in windows status) from point 0,0 in non default unit using